-Daydreaming is the sensation of a wakeful indulgence in thoughts that are not related to a person’s immediate surroundings or activity.
+Daydreaming refers to the sensation of a wakeful indulgence in thoughts that are not related to a person’s immediate surroundings or activity.

-Daydreaming is believed to be the product of a collection of brain regions known as the default mode network.
+Experts believe that daydreaming could be the product of a collection of brain regions known as the default mode network.

-The default mode network is in a part of brain’s cortex that demonstrates consistent activity patterns when the brain is otherwise in a state of rest.
+The default mode network is in a part of the brain’s cortex that demonstrates consistent activity patterns when the brain is otherwise in a state of rest.

-While it has been linked to creativity and introspection, excessive daydreaming can interfere with an individual’s normal functioning at work or in relationships.
+Although some have linked it to creativity and introspection, excessive daydreaming can interfere with an individual’s normal functioning at work, at school, or in relationships.

-In 2002, Professor Eli Somer first defined the phenomenon of maladaptive daydreaming.
-He believed that maladaptive daydreaming could develop as a result of trauma or abuse, and act as a coping strategy to escape reality.
+In 2002, Prof. Eli Somer first defined the phenomenon of maladaptive daydreaming.
+He believed that maladaptive daydreaming could develop as a result of trauma or abuse and act as a coping strategy that a person could use to escape reality.

-As maladaptive daydreaming is not officially recognized as a medical condition, determining a defining list of symptoms is challenging.
-However, common symptoms may include one or several of the following:
+Because maladaptive daydreaming is not yet recognized as a medical condition, determining a defining list of symptoms for it is challenging.

 - highly vivid and immersive daydreams